lyt524/pybind11_test/README.md

 # pybind11_test

-**The extern folder in both add_test and matrix_test needs to delete the original pybind11 folder and perform the operation:**
+**The extern folder in both add_test and matrix_test needs to delete the original pybind11 folder and perform the operation in extern folder:**

 ```bash
 git clone https://github.com/pybind/pybind11.git